Misunderstood-Wookiee/OpenTerrainGenerator/COMPILING.md

 find out that things don't work anymore.
 When things do work however, you have a nice test environment where you can quickly make changes to OpenTerrainGenerator.

-### Before you start
-Normally, you'd just use the import option of Eclipse.
-However, ForgeGradle requires us to run another command first.
-Run the command `./gradlew setupDecompWorkspace` in the OpenTerrainGenerator directory.
-This command decompiles Minecraft, so that you can quickly jump to the Minecraft source code from Eclipse.

-Sometimes this command will fail if the Forge web servers are offline.
-In that case, simply try running the command again.

 ### Importing the project
 Make sure you have a recent version of Eclipse installed.
 Eclipse Neon should work, and the slightly older Eclipse Mars.1 should work too.
 Older versions,